TheMan005/Hackathon_Test/README.md

 # Hackathon_Test
 This repo contains all the tests for all the three domains

-There exists 4 Folders, 3 with questions from the three domains and 1 for your submissions.
+There exists 4 Folders, 3 with questions for the three domains and 1 for your submissions.
 Based on your interest take the test.

 1. Automation and Control